WordPress/gutenberg/docs/how-to-guides/themes/README.md

 ### Block theme

 This is any theme that has, at a minimum, an `index.html` format template in the `/block-templates` or `/templates` folders, and with templates  provided in form of block content markup.
-While many `Block` themes will make use of a `theme.json` file to provide configuration and styling settings a `theme.json` is not a requirement of `Block` themes.
+While many `Block` themes will make use of a `theme.json` file to provide configuration and styling settings, a `theme.json` is not a requirement of `Block` themes.
 The advantage of `Block` themes is that the block editor can be used to edit all areas of the site: headers, footers, sidebars, etc.

 **Contents**